The Meaning of Bill of Lading: Definition, Purpose & Types

 First and foremost, the carrier is the party that issues the BOL.
 The BOL is issued after the goods are loaded on the carrier’s truck or vessel.
 At that point, the contractual nature of the BOL transfer kicks in.
 You can learn more about this topic here.

 Finally, the consignee will use the bill of lading to sign and confirm receipt of its goods as expected.
 The bill of lading is the receipt the consignee can provide for the carrier.
 The consignee’s workers can also use the bill of lading to confirm that the shipment delivered to them is what the company expected.
-Should the quantity or condition of the goods not meet expectations, the consignee could then seek repercussion with the shipper, noting any concerns on the bill of lading.
+Should the quantity or condition of the goods not meet expectations, the consignee could seek repercussions with the shipper, noting any concerns on the bill of lading.

-It’s worth noting the information required by federal law to be included on every BOL The Federal Motor Carrier Safety Administration (FMCSA) lists the following requirements:
+It’s worth noting the information required by federal law to be included on every BOL.
+The Federal Motor Carrier Safety Administration (FMCSA) lists the following requirements:

 - Name of the consignor